This warm and cozy Honeynut squash soup topped with crispy sage leaves is exactly what the doctor ordered for cooler weather and darker evenings.

 - Grate over the nutmeg and leave the flavors to combine for another few minutes over low heat.

-- Leave for 15 minutes or until the squash is tender.
+- Pour over the stock/broth and bring to a simmer.
+Leave for 15 minutes or until the squash is tender.

 - Cut the crusts off your bread and cut them into small cubes.